Logan-Martin/2DDungeonProject-C-Practice/README.md

-# 2D Dungeon Project -- C Practice
+# 2D Dungeon Project -- C / C++ Practice

 ### About
-I made this to practice C-Programming before a Uni class on it I'll have soon.
+I made this to practice C/C++ Programming before a Uni class on it I'll have soon.
 Here, I'll update [a base project I made two years ago](https://github.com/Logan-Martin/2DDungeonProject_Game140), documenting it along the way.

 ##### Flowchart of Main.cpp: